sickuritywizard/xtreme-subfinder/README.md

 # xtreme-subfinder
-Tool to automate the subdomain finding process during the recon phase.
+Tool to automate the subdomain finding process during recon phase

+#INSTALLATION
+Add Your Github and ShodanKey in keys.config file